jenden/intro-to-git/INSTRUCTIONS.md

 Git is not a panacea and there are many ways to tie yourself up in knots.
 However, it can reinforce good habits and help save you from yourself.
 Plus, if you want to work in software, basic familiarity is a job requirement.

+I choose to start managing my code and documentation with Git when an idea passes the boundary from exploration of a concept into a project with identifiable deliverables such as code, figures, analysis.
+My usual workflow is to start with a notebook, understand what I'm building and then start creating re-usable scripts and modules that I commit to a git repository..
+That's what we're going to do today.

 ### Git vs. GitHub